Livingstone Range School Division

 What does a 4-day school week look like?

 We are considering a true 4-day school week where students are in class 4 full days each week.
 Typically this is a Monday-to-Thursday schedule, but where there is a statutory holiday during the week students will be in class four days that week (with Friday being a full day).
-Each day is lengthened by an average of 14 minutes to accommodate the Alberta Education requirements of annual hours.
+Each day is lengthened by an average of 5-10 minutes (and with timetable efficiencies built in) to accommodate the Alberta Education requirements of annual hours.
 Teaching staff will work a fifth day approximately twice each month to effectively meet their professional responsibilities.

 How can I get involved?